JasonLovesDoggo/JasonLovesDoggo.github.io/README.md

 2. https://en.m.wikipedia.org/wiki/Lists_of_foods USE this

+3. Use javascript:location.reload(true) to auto-update the game
-3. Check if there is a wakatime api and if there is use it to display weekly statistics via projects or main page
+4. Check if there is a wakatime api and if there is use it to display weekly statistics via projects or main page
 </details>